Qantas in Emirates tie-up talks, shares soar

-SYDNEY Australia's struggling Qantas Airways said on Thursday it is in talks with Dubai's flagship carrier Emirates about a potential alliance, sending its shares surging more than 9 percent.
+SYDNEY Australia's struggling Qantas Airways (QAN.AX) said on Thursday it is in talks with Dubai's flagship carrier Emirates EMIRA.UL about a potential alliance, sending its shares surging more than 9 percent.

 The Australian Financial Review reported earlier in the day that Qantas was in talks with Emirates on a deal to help its loss-making international division by giving the carrier access to greater numbers of passengers from Emirates' hub in the Middle East.